UmbHost/Our.Umbraco.Forms.uCaptcha/README.md

-# UmbracoForms.uCaptcha
+# Our.Umbraco.Forms.uCaptcha

 A simple to use and integrate captcha plugin for Umbraco Forms which supports both hCaptcha and reCaptcha.

 ## Getting started

-This package is supported on Umbraco 8.6+ and Umbraco Forms 9.0.1+.
+This package is supported on Umbraco 9.0.1+ and Umbraco Forms 9.0.1+.

 <!-- ### Installation